 "Most people should limit their daily fruit intake to 30 grams of carbs [of sugar] per day, which is about one banana, one apple, or two cups of berries," Hundt says.
 And that's a lot less than what's in the typical serving of dried fruit.
 One cup of fresh cranberries contains 4 grams of sugar and one cup of dried cranberries contains a whopping 70 grams.

-It’s easy to eat a ton of dried fruit, because fructose doesn't signal to your brain when you're full.
+And it's too easy to eat a lot of dries fruit, adds Gans, because fructose doesn't signal to your brain when you're full.
 "It doesn't suppress ghrelin or stimulate leptin after you eat," she explains.
-(Ghrelin makes you hungry and leptin stops hunger.)"
-Now it might make sense why you still feel hungry after inhaling a bag of trail mix.
+(Ghrelin makes you hungry and leptin stops hunger.)

 Loading More Posts...